urbanappetite/SDCSegmentedViewController/README.md

 ## Use

 `SDCSegmentedViewController` is very easy to use, and can be set up either using a storyboard or programmatically.
 It sets up a container view controller that switches between its child view controllers with a `UISegmentedControl`.
 The segmented control can be placed in either the navigation bar or the toolbar of the navigation controller that contains `SDCSegmentedViewController`.
-This position can be set using the `position` property (for which the options are `SDCSegmentedViewControllerPositionNavigationBar` or `SDCSegmentedViewControllerPositionToolbar`).
+This position can be set using the `position` property for which the options are `SDCSegmentedViewControllerPositionNavigationBar` (default) or `SDCSegmentedViewControllerPositionToolbar`.

 ### Storyboard